METRORail Fare Facts

-METRO police will perform random fare inspections aboard trains to verify that passengers have paid the proper fare.
+METRO police perform random fare inspections aboard our trains, to verify that passengers have paid the proper fare.
+If unable to show proof of purchase,

-Passengers can be fined up to $500 if unable to show proof of purchase.
-The following items can be used to prove
+passengers can be fined up to $500.
+The following items can be used to verify

 - Single Ride Rail Ticket purchased at the TVM

-- METRO Q Fare Card, tapped on the Q Box before boarding
+- METRO Q® Fare Card or METRO Day Pass, tapped on the Q Box before boarding

 - TMC METRO Q® Fare Card tapped on the Q Box before boarding (valid ONLY at Memorial Hermann/Houston Zoo, Dryden/TMC, TMC Transit Center, and Smith Lands stations)

-Whether a passenger chooses to ride the bus, rail or both, they will be able to get on board using METRO Q® Fare Card or cash.
+Whether a passenger chooses to ride the bus, rail or both, they will be able to board using either a METRO fare card or cash.

-Rail tickets can be purchased using cash, a credit or debit card at any METRO Ticket Vending Machine (TVM).
-Cost is just $1.25.
-METRO Q® Fare Card users can also buy tickets for other riders using the value on their card.
+Rail tickets can be purchased using cash or a credit or debit card at any METRO Ticket Vending Machine (TVM).
+A one way ticket cost $1.25.
+METRO fare card users can also buy tickets for other riders, by using the value on their card.

-Currency can be used to purchase both bus and rail fare.
-It is deposited into the farebox on board the bus.
-To pay METRORail fare, insert cash into the TVM to receive a ticket.
-Tickets for rail must be purchased prior to boarding.
+Currency can be used to purchase both bus and rail fares.
+Cash is deposited into the farebox on board the bus.
+To pay your METRORail fare, insert the cash into the TVM to receive a ticket.
+Rail tickets must be purchased prior to boarding.

-Free transfers for three hours in the same direction are only available with the METRO Q® Fare Card.
+Free transfers are good for three hours of travel in the same direction, and only with a METRO fare card.

 On the road with METRO's bus service.

-Local Service runs mostly on city streets, stopping along its route.
+Local Service runs mostly on city streets, stopping at designated points along its route.

 Park & Ride Service is for long-distance commuting.
-METRO's Park & Ride lots provide bus service to key destinations in the service area.
-One-way fares fall into four zones based on the distance a bus travels.
+METRO Park & Ride lots provide bus service to key destinations within the METRO service area.
+A one-way Park & Ride fare varies by the zone it resides in, and is based on the distance the bus travels.

 Learn more about the fare >>